chidii03/personal-assistant/README.md

 Reminders
 A dedicated space to view upcoming reminders, helping you stay on top of your tasks.

-🚀 Getting Started
+# 🚀 Getting Started

 To get a local copy up and running, follow these simple steps.

 Prerequisites
 Make sure you have Python installed on your system.

 Installation
-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/your-username/your-repo-name.git

+(Remember to replace your-username/your-repo-name.git with your actual repository URL)

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd your-repo-name

-Install the required packages:
+3. Install the required packages:

 pip install -r requirements.txt

-Usage
+4. Usage
 Run the application from your terminal:

 python main.py

 The application window will appear, and you can start managing your personal assistant data.

-🤝 Contributing
+# 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project.

-Create your Feature Branch (git checkout -b feature/Amazing Feature).
+Create your Feature Branch (git checkout -b feature/Amazing-Feature).

 Commit your Changes (git commit -m 'Add some Amazing Feature').

-Push to the Branch (git push origin feature/Amazing Feature).
+Push to the Branch (git push origin feature/Amazing-Feature).

 Open a Pull Request.

-👤 Author
+## 👤 Author

 Stephen Okwu

 Email: chidiokwu795@gmail.com